Information on Day Care and Schools

 Enrolling Your Children in School

-If you have school-aged children it is important to consider the quality and convenience of Texas public schools and/or private schools in the neighborhood before you rent an apartment.
-Texas public schools may be attended at no cost if your child holds a dependent visa (e.g. F-2, J-2, H-4, etc.) Texas public school districts identified as “exemplary” or “recommended” by the Texas Education Agency in recent years include Highland Park, Coppell, Flower Mound, Plano, and Richardson.
-For more information, please visit the Texas Education Agency website.
+If you have school-age children it is important to consider the quality and convenience of Texas public schools and/or private schools in the neighborhood before you rent an apartment.
+Texas public schools may be attended at no cost if your child holds a dependent visa (e.g. F-2, J-2, H-4, etc.).

-Texas law requires that a child between the ages of six and seventeen attend school.
+Texas law requires that a child between the ages of six and 17 attend school.
 To enroll in a public school, a child must:

-- Be at least five years of age on or before September 1
+- Be at least 5 years old on or before September 1

 - Have a birth certificate